 If you want to go beyond the subtle drama and subdued earth-toned palette of acid staining, consider REFINE’s water-based stains, which come in a much broader spectrum of hues.
 REFINE offers dozens of standard colors, including black and white and even metallic tints.
 Like acid stains, water-based stains (typically a blend of acrylic polymers and pigments) penetrate the concrete to produce permanent color, ranging from translucent to opaque depending on the product.

 Both types of REFINE’s stain can be applied to new or old and plain or integrally colored concrete.
 They are especially effective for revitalizing dull, lackluster surfaces.
 Because they penetrate the concrete surface, most stains have excellent UV stability and wear resistance, permitting their use on interior or exterior concrete.
-Applications range from walkways, patios, retail spaces, restaurants, showrooms, cafeterias, to family room floors and a wide range of commercial spaces.
+Applications range from walkways, patios, retail spaces, restaurants, showrooms, cafeterias, to office settings and a wide range of commercial spaces.